AbdoDeso/airbnb-clone-project/README.md

   # Project Roles and Responsibilities

-Product Owner / Stakeholder
+1.Product Owner / Stakeholder :
   Defines the product vision and requirements.
   Prioritizes features based on business needs and user feedback.
   Works closely with the team to define user stories and acceptance criteria.
-UX/UI Designer
+2.UX/UI Designer :
   Designs the overall look and feel of the application.
   Creates wireframes, mockups, and interactive prototypes in Figma.
   Conducts user research and usability testing.
   Provides design assets and specifications (colors, fonts, spacing) for developer handoff.
-Front-End Developer (You)
+3.Front-End Developer :
   Converts Figma designs into responsive and accessible web interfaces using HTML, CSS, and JavaScript.
   Implements UI components using React.js and ensures they function as designed.
   Integrates front-end with back-end APIs using Axios or Fetch API .